JetBrains/lincheck/README.md

 * **hangingDetectionThreshold** - maximum number of times that a thread can visit a certain code location without switching to another thread that is still not recognized as hanging (i.e. because of spin lock).

 In comparison to the stress strategy the model checking strategy can also print the trace that led to incorrect results, not just the incorrect results.
+It is critical that the testing data structure should be deterministic, and as a result, must not use `WeakReference`, `WeakHashMap` or time-based code.

 # Correctness contracts
 Once the generated scenario is executed using the specified strategy, it is needed to verify the operation results for correctness.
 By default **lincheck** checks the result for linearizability, which is de-facto a standard type of correctness.
 However, there are also verifiers for some relaxed contracts, which should be set via `@..CTest(verifier = ..Verifier.class)` option.